livexords-nw/monsterkombat-bot/README.md

 - **Extension Update:**
   Added a Violent Monkey extension for capturing the query directly from the website.
-  _Note:_ This notepad extension works only within the Violent Monkey environment.
+  _Note:_ This extension works only within the Violent Monkey environment.

 ### Future Updates